ICO-ontology/ICO/README.md

 In 2018, much of the [The Common Rule Ontology](https://github.com/CRO-ontology/CRO), developed by Frank J. Manion was merged into ICO.
 Details on The Common Rule Ontology can be found in the [Common Rule Readme](docs/COMMON_RULE_README.md).

+Dr. Tuan Amith has utilized ICO to experiment with applied usage for software integration using SWRL since 2022.

+Ms. Rahma Alifia and her mentor Dr. Adela Grando from the College of Health Solutions in the Arizona State University have joined our ICO development team since 2025.
+They have helped further develop ICO and applied ICO for different applications.

 ### ICO Contributors (Alphabetically)
 - Rahma Alifia
 - Jonathan Bona